 After Tooth Extraction

-For details on home care after tooth extraction, refer to our After Tooth Extractions page in Patient Information.
+For details on home care after tooth extraction, refer to our After Tooth Extractions page.
 Call our office with any questions: Summit Periodontics & Dental Implants, Summit NJ Office Phone Number 908-277-2224.